sitehostnz/sitehost_ansible/docs/server.md

 </p>

 # sitehost.cloud.server
 Manages SiteHost Server Instance.
 Make sure to checkout our [developer KB article](https://kb.sitehost.nz/developers) for more information on our API.
-Please ensure that the `Servers & Cloud Containers: Server` and `Servers & Cloud Containers: Job` privilege is enabled your your SiteHost api key.
+Please ensure that the `Servers & Cloud Containers: Server` and `Servers & Cloud Containers: Job` privilege is enabled your your SiteHost API key.

 - [parameters](#parameter)
 - [examples](#examples)